HaschekSolutions/PictShare-Docker/README.md

 - FTP_USER (string | FTP Username)
 - FTP_PASS (string | FTP Password)
 - FTP_BASEDIR (string | Base path where files will be stored.
 Must end with / eg `/web/pictshare/`)

+- CONTENTCONTROLLERS (CSV string | If set, will whitelist content controllers for your instance.
+Must be uppercase and can be comma separated.
+Example: Only Pictures: `IMAGE`, Pictures and Videos: `IMAGE,VIDEO`)